Metamorphosis Odyssey: Dreadstar, the graphic novel

-The third part of the "Metamorphosis Odyssey" was the Marvel Graphic Novel #3, Dreadstar, published in 1982.
+The third part of Metamorphosis Odyssey was the Marvel Graphic Novel #3, Dreadstar, published in 1982.
 It was printed in color, from paintings by Starlin.

 This graphic novel opens with Vanth Dreadstar leading the life of a peaceful farmer.
 The planet on which he lived was the site of an Instrumentality experiment to create a race of cat-human hybrid warriors.
 The experiment was a failure, the hybrids were mild-natured and generally only suited to farming.
 Dreadstar married a human scientist and lived quietly for some decades, but this ends shortly after the arrival of Darklock when a fleet of Monarchy ships destroys his home village, killing his wife and all his friends.

 Dreadstar, the series

-Part four of the "Metamorphosis Odyssey" was detailed in the Epic Comics series Dreadstar in the mid-to-late 1980s.
+Part four of Metamorphosis Odyssey was detailed in the Epic Comics series Dreadstar in the mid-to-late 1980s.

 The comic series had several differences from earlier parts of the story.
 Previous parts were glossy-paper reproductions of ink drawings and paintings; the comics were colorized pencil-and-ink drawings on high-quality, acid-free paper known as Baxter paper.
 Also, unlike the previous stories, the comic series is episodic in nature, involving longer story arcs, subplots, and a fluid cast of characters.
 The overall story deals with the efforts of Vanth and Syzygy, and a crew of adventurers they have assembled, to force an end to the war.

 The ground they gained in the Monarchy is lost when the Monarchy is betrayed from within by a high minister (who is revealed to be the last surviving Zygotean who followed Akhnaton's mystic escape pod into intergalactic space in hopes of revenge).
 The Monarchy is overthrown, and the war ends.
 The Instrumentality conquers the galaxy and begins a campaign of extermination, apparently following the will of their evil Twelve Gods.
 Vanth and his crew escape the ruin of the Monarchy and join with the remains of the Monarchic fleet to oppose the Instrumentality.
 Eventually, Vanth and Syzygy destroy the Lord High Papal, overthrow the Instrumentality, and destroy the Twelve Gods.